-Behind The Brush
+Behind The Brush Artist's Statement

 When people pose for a photograph their expressions tend to have a hallow quality about them; in painting I try to capture the real, unguarded essence of the image.
-Regarding his group compositions he says, My goal is to render a likeness of the scene before me while at the same time capturing the energy of the relationship between the subjects.
+Regarding his group compositions he says, my goal is to render a likeness of the scene before me while at the same time capturing the energy of the relationship between the subjects.
 I try to leave the audience with the idea that something has just happened or is about to happen.

 Trained as an urban designer, Braul creates a pictorial space that is seemingly three-dimensional.
 The thick, fluid application of oil paint gives the surface of his work an almost sculptural appearance.
 By using a combination his hands, palette knives and brushes, the medium is worked in palpable strokes to create a rich, material texture.